EmanuelAntol/DE1/README.md

 ### bin2seg
 The bin2seg component is used to convert the inputing distance value and display it on the 7 segment display.

-### top_level
-The top_level component is used to incorporate all of the components mentioned above, and to connect their inputs and outputs with the corresponding inputs and outputs.

 ### clock_en
 The clock_en component is used to supply clock signal to components that require clock signal.
 Components which require clock signal: [pulse_enable](#pulse_enable), [sensor_read](#sensor_read) and [bcd_mux](#bcd_mux)